CodyTolene/codytolene.github.io/README.md

 # Cody Tolene's Personal Website ([View](https://www.codytolene.com))
 ### About
 This website repo was specifically designed to work with GitHub Pages using a wide variety of software stacks and resources.
 Using the NPM & Gulp tasks I've set up within, I compile the application code from the corresponding root folders into the sites "www" folder to be consumed by the web application.
-These compilations consist of both development and production builds.
-The development builds output development files for site testing and debugging while the production builds output minified and/or uglified files for final release.
+Mentioned compiles consist of automated development and production builds which output files for either site testing and debugging or final release.

 ## Workspace Setup
-Install [Node.js](https://nodejs.org/en/) and run the following at project root:
+Install [Node.js](https://nodejs.org/en/) and run the following at project root using a CLI:
 ```
 npm install
 ```

-## Compile SCSS/JS Global Files (npm)
+## Compile Site SCSS/JS Files (NPM/Gulp)
 Compile all files within "styles/\*\*/\*.scss" into "www/styles/\*\*/\*.<min/dev>.css".

 Compile all files within "scripts/\*\*/\*.js" into "www/scripts/\*\*/\*.<min/dev>.js".